The West Liberty University Concert Artist Series is currently on hiatus. Please enjoy the past series listings.

-The West Liberty University Concert Artist Series will celebrate its 50th Anniversary in 2014-2015!
+The West Liberty University Concert Artist Series celebrates its 50th Anniversary in 2014-2015!

 The Concert Artist Series is organized and sponsored by the Division of Music and dates all the way back to 1964 (see below).
 Each year, the series brings world-class musicians and performing artists to the West Liberty campus for free concerts (open to the public) and artist masterclasses.
 Events occur in Elbin Auditorium, Kelly Theater, or the Interfaith Chapel.

-The 2014-15 Concert Series is the 50th Anniversary Season!!
-Please join us in celebrating 50 years of world-class musical performances on the Hilltop!
+The 52nd Season – please join us in celebration of more than 50 years of world-class musical performances on the Hilltop!

 All events are sponsored by the Division of Music at West Liberty University and are free and open to the public.